 Ginger: contains anti-inflammatory properties effective in the treatment of menstrual cramps headaches and muscle pain.
 Ginger can improve the absorption of essential nutrients by stimulating enzyme secretion, making it a great addition to every meal.

 Amla berry – also known as Indian gooseberries.
 Amal is rich in vitamin C, an antioxidant that can prevent free radical damage and required for collagen synthesis.
 Amla berries are also a good source of soluble and insoluble fibre aiding digestion.

 Papaya – contains an enzyme called papain, which helps break down proteins making papaya an excellent digestive aid, reducing bloating and indigestion.
 Papaya also contains anti-inflammatory properties that may reduce the severity of the symptoms of aches and pains related to injury.

 Chicory root – high in inulin, an important prebiotic fibre to help support the growth of benefical bacteria in the digestive tract.

 Tulsi or Holy Basil – known as the “queen of herbs”.
-It is the most sacred of all the herbs found in India.
 Used in India for around 5000 years and is known for its healing properties of the mind, body and spirit.
 Loaded with many benefits from strengthening immunity, fighting bacterial and viral infections, maintaining healthy skin and shiny hair.